TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.sax.reader.rst

 .. class:: XMLReader()

-   Base class which can be inherited by SAX parsers.
+   Base kundi which can be inherited by SAX parsers.

 .. class:: IncrementalParser()